TRI-ML/dgp/docs/CONTRIBUTING.md

 1. Rebase to master
    * `git fetch upstream`
    * `git rebase upstream/master`
-2. Push to your GHE fork
+2. Push to your Github fork
    * `git push origin`
 3. Create "Pull Request" (PR)
-   * Go to your fork in GHE and create a pull request per [these instructions](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)
+   * Go to your fork in Github and create a pull request per [these instructions](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)
 4. CI coverage
    * You can run unittests via `make docker-run-tests`.
    * You can make PRs with no reviewers to get CI coverage.
-   * All pull requests must pass certain Jenkins stages in order to be merged:
+   * All pull requests must pass certain stages in order to be merged:
      * Build
      * Unit tests